bachors/Ygrab.js/README.md

 # Ygrab.js
 Dynamic web scrapping that allows you to turn any site into a JSON accessible api using CSS selectors.
-This api using YQL.
+This api using google script.

 <h3>Usage:</h3>
 <pre>&lt;script src="//code.jquery.com/jquery-2.2.4.min.js"&gt;&lt;/script&gt;